 Among western democracies, Canada has generally high levels of economic inequality, with the gap between Canada’s rich and poor having steadily increased since the 1990s.

 The standard measure of economic inequality is the so-called Gini Coefficient, which ranks societies from a minimum of zero to a maximum of 100.
-According to the World Bank, Canada’s inequality score sits around 33, which is worse than most of western Europe but lower than the United States or Great Britain.
+According to the World Bank, Canada’s inequality score sits around 33, which is worse than most of western Europe but lower than the United States and Great Britain.
 According to Statistics Canada, the richest fifth of the Canadian population holds close to 50 per cent of the wealth of all Canadian families, with the wealthiest one per cent holding close to 10 per cent of all wealth.
-That said, Canada is also a country with high rates of economic mobility and the vast majority of poor Canadians will experience an increase in their personal wealth during their lifetimes.
+That said, Canada is also a country with high rates of economic mobility and the vast majority of poor Canadians will experience an increase in personal wealth during their lifetimes.

-Canada’s crime rate has been in steady decline since reaching a peak in the 1990s, though it is still higher than the 1960s, when the modern crime rate first began to rise.
+Canada’s crime rate has been in steady decline after reaching a peak in the 1990s, though it is still higher than in the 1960s, when the modern crime rate first began to rise.
 Over four-fifths of crimes committed in Canada are non-violent, with the most common being small thefts, home robberies, traffic crimes, public “mischief,” and crimes involving the distribution or possession of banned drugs.
-The most common violent offences are assaults, beatings, and violent robberies.
+The most common violent offenses are assaults, beatings, and violent robberies.
 Canada’s murder rate is generally around 600 per year.

 The total number of Canadians in prison is around 40,000, or less than one-half of one percent of the Canadian population.
 Close to 99 per cent of Canadian prisoners (also known as inmates or offenders) are male, and the small population of female prisoners are sent to special women’s prisons.
 Canada’s prisons are generally highly-rated by human rights groups, though the controversial practice of solitary confinement is still practiced and rates of HIV and Hepatitis C infection among Canadian prisoners are well above national averages.
 Aboriginal and black Canadians are disproportionately overrepresented in Canada’s prison population, as are people with mental illnesses.

-As Canada is a large, and mostly uninhabited country, the risk of substantial human-caused environmental degradation is generally low, with worries centering mostly around the creation of new resource-extracting projects, such as mines, power plants, dams, or oil and natural gas wells or pipelines in previously untouched parts of the country.
+As Canada is a large and mostly uninhabited country, the risk of substantial human-caused environmental degradation is generally low, with worries centering mostly around the creation of new resource-extracting projects, such as mines, power plants, dams, or oil and natural gas wells or pipelines in previously untouched parts of the country.
 Many of Canada’s worst environmental disasters have come from the accidental destruction of a resource-extraction site or transportation system.

 Canadians of both genders are declared legally equal under the Canadian constitution, and are protected from discrimination by various provincial and federal human rights laws.
 Laws relating to marriage, divorce, and military service are all officially gender-neutral.

-By a margin of less than 10 per cent, Canadian women are slightly less likely than men to work, though the differences are larger when the comparison involves full-time work, or the total number of hours worked per week.
+By a margin of less than 10 per cent, Canadian women are slightly less likely than men to work, though the differences become larger when the comparison involves full-time work, or the total number of hours worked per week.
 Canadian women continue to be dramatically overrepresented in certain historically and stereotypically female professions, such as teaching, nursing, and waitressing, and dramatically underrepresented in stereotypically male jobs, including construction, trades, and jobs involving natural resources.
 As many stereotypically female jobs pay less than male ones, complaints about a female “pay gap” remain common.
-Under the terms of Canada’s federal employment insurance program, a woman is entitled to take up to 12 months off work to care for her child during and after her pregnancy, and it is against the law for employers to discriminate against or punish a female employee on the basis of being pregnant.
+Under the terms of Canada’s federal employment insurance program, a woman is entitled to take up to 12 months off work to care for her child during and after her pregnancy (so-called “maternity leave“), and it is against the law for employers to discriminate against or punish a female employee on the basis of being pregnant.

 Child labour is technically legal in Canada, but is subject to complex regulations set by the provincial governments.
 Though precise laws vary, generally speaking children cannot work during school hours and very young children require both parental and government permission to work.
 Certain types of jobs may have a legally-enforced minimum working age as well.
 Canadians between 14 and 17 make up the majority of Canada’s non-adult workers, and work mostly in retail, fast food, or family farming jobs.